sobuur0/HotelApp/README.md

 # HotelApp
-An hotel app built with java
+An hotel app built with java using mvvm.